Achievable logoAchievable logo

 Systematic desensitization (SD) teaches athletes how to replace a fear response to stress-inducing cues with a relaxation response.

 Like stress inoculation training (SIT), systematic desensitization is an adaptive, learned replacement process.
-This is based on the principle of counter-conditioning, in which relaxation is paired with previously stress-inducing stimuli.
+It is based on the principle of counter-conditioning, in which relaxation is paired with previously stress-inducing stimuli.

-For example, a gymnast who suffered a serious injury on the balance beam may start by visualizing the beam in a relaxed setting, progressing to more complex scenarios before attempting the actual movement that previously caused fear.
+For example, a gymnast who suffered a serious injury on the balance beam may start by visualizing the beam in a relaxed setting.
+The gymnast then progresses to more complex scenarios before attempting the actual movement that previously caused fear.

 Imagery

-Imagery is a cognitive skill in which the athlete creates or recreates an experience in his or her mind.
-Ideally, for athletes, imagery uses all the senses to create a mental experience of athletic performance.
+Imagery is a cognitive skill in which the athlete creates or recreates an experience in the mind.
+In sport, imagery ideally uses all the senses to create a realistic mental experience of athletic performance.

-The technique works by mentally rehearsing movements, simulating visual, auditory, kinesthetic, olfactory, and gustatory (taste) cues.
+The technique works by mentally rehearsing movements and simulating visual, auditory, kinesthetic, olfactory, and gustatory (taste) cues.

-Research supports the effectiveness of imagery in enhancing sport skill execution.
-Many athletes report reviewing film or recordings of past performances, using an external perspective.
+Research supports the effectiveness of imagery for enhancing sport skill execution.
+Many athletes report reviewing film or recordings of past performances using an external perspective.
 However, an internal perspective (seeing through their own eyes) is often more effective for skill execution.

-After successfully visualizing a still object, athletes can advance the skill by imagining movement.
-For example, a basketball player might imagine bouncing the ball and feeling it against their fingertips, enhancing control and confidence.
+After successfully visualizing a still object, athletes can progress by imagining movement.
+For example, a basketball player might imagine bouncing the ball and feeling it against their fingertips, which can support control and confidence.

 Self-efficacy

-One of the primary objectives of applied sport psychology is generating a psychological perspective that improves performance.
+One of the primary objectives of applied sport psychology is developing a psychological perspective that improves performance.

-Self-efficacy is a situation-specific form of self-confidence, defined as the belief in one’s ability to perform a given task in a specific situation.
+Self-efficacy is a situation-specific form of self-confidence.
+It is defined as the belief in one’s ability to perform a given task in a specific situation.
 Research suggests that self-efficacy is a better predictor of task execution than arousal or anxiety levels.

 According to Bandura’s theory, a person’s self-efficacy derives from: